PratikRai0101/Evivve-Assignment/README.md

 A real-time multiplayer web application where players can update cells in a shared 10x10 grid with Unicode characters.

-## 🤖 AI Tools Disclosure
+## AI Tools Disclosure

-**This project was developed with assistance from GitHub Copilot AI.** The AI was used for:
+**This project was developed with assistance from GitHub Copilot and Claude** The AI was used for:
-- Code suggestions and completions
-- Boilerplate generation
-- Problem-solving assistance
+- Brain-Storming
 - Documentation writing
+- Error Solving

-The overall architecture, logic, and implementation decisions were made by the developer with AI as a coding assistant.
+The overall architecture, logic, and implementation decisions were made by me along with some help from Github Copilot.

-## 📋 Features
+## Features

 ### Core Requirements
-- ✅ 10x10 interactive grid
+- 10x10 interactive grid
-- ✅ Real-time updates across all connected players
+- Real-time updates across all connected players
-- ✅ One-time character submission per player
+- One-time character submission per player
-- ✅ Live player count display
+- Live player count display
-- ✅ Shared grid state across all users
+- Shared grid state across all users

 ### Extra Features
-- ⏱️ 1-minute cooldown after submission (then player can update again)
+- 1-minute cooldown after submission (then player can update again)
-- 📜 Historical updates viewer (time-travel feature)
+- Historical updates viewer (time-travel feature)
-- 🔄 Grouped updates within the same second
+- Grouped updates within the same second

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend**: React, TypeScript, Vite
 - **Backend**: Node.js, Express, TypeScript
 - **Real-time**: Socket.IO
 - **Styling**: CSS

-## 📦 Project Structure
+## Project Structure

 ```
 multiplayer-grid/